kensung-lab/hypo/external/suk/README.md

 - If text-dump has been activated (using `-d` or `--dump-txt`), <prefix>.txt file will also be created that contains the unique kmers (one in each line).

 ### Example
-The tool can be run on the sample data (EColi K12) which can be downloaded from [this link](https://www.ncbi.nlm.nih.gov/sra/?term=SRR1770413) in the `sample` folder, as follows (assuming you are in `build` folder):
+The tool can be run on the sample data (EColi K12) supplied in the `sample` folder, as follows (assuming you are in `build` folder):
  ```console
   ./bin/suk -k 15 -i @../sample/illumina_files.txt
   ```

-Here, it is assumed that the two files for Illumina paired-end reads: SRR1770413_1.fastq and SRR1770413_2.fastq have been downloaded in the `sample` folder and the names of these two files are written in `illumina_files.txt` in the same folder.
+Here, there are two files for Illumina paired-end reads: SRR1770413_1.fastq and SRR1770413_2.fastq.
+The names of these two files are written in `illumina_files.txt`.
 The tool will generate and store the bit-vector representing unique kmers of length 15 in the file `SUK_k15.bv` in the folder from which the tool has been run.

 To dump the kmers in text-format, run the following: